Investors Catch On to Plus-Size Fashion: The Broadsheet

 ON MY RADAR

-What being Malala’s father taught me about feminism
+What being Malala’s father taught me about feminism Time

-Swiss women strike to demand equal pay
+Swiss women strike to demand equal pay Guardian

-Tiffany Haddish cancels Atlanta performance over Georgia’s abortion law
+Tiffany Haddish cancels Atlanta performance over Georgia’s abortion law Time

-The secret rebellion of Amelia Bedelia, the Bartleby of domestic work
+The secret rebellion of Amelia Bedelia, the Bartleby of domestic work The New Yorker